open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 Properly configuring your synchronization signals is critical for Neuropixels recordings.
 Each probe will have a slightly different sample rate between 29999.9 and 30000.1 Hz, so you cannot simply count samples to figure out how much time has elapsed for a given data stream.
 Therefore, every data source (including individual basestations, NI hardware, etc.) must share a hardware sync line in order for samples to be accurately aligned offline.

-Each Neuropixels basestation contains one SMA connector for sync input.
-The behavior of these connectors is configured using the synchronization interface within the plugin editor:
+Each OneBox contains an SMA connector for sync input (labeled SMA1).
+The behavior of this connector is configured using the synchronization interface within the plugin editor:

 .. image:: ../../_static/images/plugins/neuropix-pxi/neuropix-pxi-06.png
   :alt: Updating sync settings

-* The top drop-down menu allows you to select one basestation's SMA connector to serve as the "main" sync.
-The signal on this line will be automatically copied to the sync inputs of all other basestations.
+* The drop-down menu allows you to configure the main sync SMA as **INPUT** or **OUTPUT**.
+In **INPUT** mode, an external digital input must be connected to the SMA.
+In **OUTPUT** mode, the OneBox will generate its own sync signal at 1 Hz, which can be used to synchronize other devices (e.g. a PXI basestation or Open Ephys Acquisition Board).

 * The "+" button allows you to toggle whether or not the sync line is appended to all data streams as a continuous channel.
 When this button is orange, each stream will include a 385th channel containing the state of the sync line.
 This will make the :ref:`binaryformat` data files saved by the Record Node compatible with a variety of SpikeGLX-associated offline processing tools, such as CatGT.
 This button should be enabled *only* if you plan to use these tools.
 Regardless of whether or not this option is enabled, the sync rising and falling edges will be transmitted as events to downstream processors.

-* The second drop-down menu allows you to configure the main sync SMA as **INPUT** or **OUTPUT**.
-In **INPUT** mode, an external digital input must be connected to the SMA.
-In **OUTPUT** mode, the master basestation will generate its own sync signal at 1 Hz or 10 Hz.

 Simulation mode
 ##############################

-When running the plugin in simulation mode, you'll have the option of selecting up to four different probes to acquire data from.
+When running the plugin in simulation mode, you'll have the option of selecting up two different probes to acquire data from.
 This is useful for familiarizing yourself with the settings interfaces for different probe types, or testing your signal chain in the absence of any Neuropixels hardware.

 The simulated AP band data was designed to make the probe activity view look interesting; the simulated LFP band data is sine waves with amplitudes that vary across channels.